FedMT: Federated Learning with Mixed-type Labels: Related Work

 \section{Related Work}

-\textbf{Federated learning} FL is emerging as a learning paradigm for distributed clients that bypasses data sharing to train local models collaboratively.
-To aggregate model parameters, FedAvg~\citep{mcmahan2017communication} is the most widely used approach in FL.
-Variants of FedAvg have been proposed to improve optimization~\citep{reddi2020adaptive,rothchild2020fetchsgd} and for non-iid data ~\citep{li2021fedbn,li2020federated,karimireddy2020scaffold}.
-Recently FL methods have been studied in semi-supervised learning ~\citep{jeong2020federated,bdair2021fedperl}, weakly supervised learning~\citep{lu2021unsupervised}, and positive label only learning~\citep{yu2020federated}.
-Theoretical studies of FL have not yet directly addressed neural network algorithms nor accounted for the influence of individual data samples~\citep{karimireddy2020scaffold,li2019convergence,khaled2020tighter}.
-Recently, a theoretical framework for FL on fully supervised neural network regression using FedAvg was proposed in~\citet{huang2021fl}.
-To the best of our knowledge, this is the first work to investigate FL's theory on neural network classification under mixed-type labeled data.
+\textbf{Federated learning (FL)} FL is emerging as a learning paradigm for distributed clients that bypasses data sharing to train local models collaboratively.
+To aggregate the model parameters, FedAvg~\citep{mcmahan2017communication} would be the most widely used approach in FL.
+FedAvg variants have been proposed to improve optimization~\citep{reddi2020adaptive,rothchild2020fetchsgd} and for non-iid data~\citep{li2021fedbn,li2020federated,karimireddy2020scaffold}.
+Semi-supervised FL~\citep{jeong2020federated,bdair2021fedperl,diao2022semifl} considers scenarios where client samples are unlabeled.
+In contrast, our client data contains labeled samples but from different label spaces.
+Additionally, FL with samples from a single class on each client~\citep{yu2020federated} differs from our setting, as all samples are labeled using the same criterion in theirs.

-\textbf{Neural Tangent Kernel (NTK)} NTK is an essential tool to study the learnability of neural networks.
-NTK was first studied by~\citet{jacot2018neural} showing the equivalence between training an infinitely wide neural network with gradient descent and kernel regression.
-NTK theory has been extended to convolutional neural networks (CNNs)~\citep{arora2019exact}, graph neural networks (GNNs)~\citep{du2019graph,jiang2019improving}, recurrent neural networks (RNNs)~\citep{alemohammad2020recurrent}.
-NTK for FL was recently studied by \citet{huang2021fl}, in the supervised FL regression problem using mean squared error loss.
+\textbf{Learning with labels of varying granularity} In centralized setting, learning with labels of different granularity often involves the coarse-to-fine (C2F) label learning scenario, aiming to learn fine-grained labels given a set of coarse-grained labels.
+Notably, approaches such as~\citet{chen2021weak, touvron2021grafit, taherkhani2019weakly, ristin2015categories} heavily rely on the hierarchical assumption of coarse and fine labels, assuming knowledge of the hierarchical structure.
+In contrast, our proposed method refrains from assuming the hierarchical structure of the two sets of labels, and we do not presume knowledge of this hierarchical structure.
+Moreover, centralized C2F methods, including~\citet{touvron2021grafit, hu2022weakly}, typically necessitate access to and communication of features from both types of labels (and consequently different clients) to calculate their losses.
+In our problem setting, each client possesses only one type of label.
+Extend these centralized C2F methods to the FL setting would incur additional communication costs and increase privacy risk.